joba-1/Corona_Model/README.md

 (c) Theretical Biophysics, Humboldt-Universität zu Berlin

 ## General Information
-The information regarding the data used in this model as well as its documentation and developer information can be found in this repository's [wiki](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/wikis/home).
+The information regarding the data used in this model as well as its documentation and developer information can be found in this repository's [wiki](https://ford.biologie.hu-berlin.de/jwodke/corona_model/-/wikis/home) as well as  in our preprint, published on MedRxiv: [Goldenbogen et al. 2020a](https://www.medrxiv.org/content/10.1101/2020.05.03.20089235v2) and [Goldenbogen et al. 2020b](https://www.medrxiv.org/content/10.1101/2020.12.16.20248301v1).

 This model is maintained by the [Klipp lab for theoretical biophysics](https://rumo.biologie.hu-berlin.de/tbp/index.php/en/) at the Humboldt Universität zu Berlin.
 For questions and feedback, please contact us [:email:](mailto:bjoern.goldenbogen.1@biologie.hu-berlin.de).

-The code in this repository was implemented and tested using python 3.7 on linux and mac operating systems.
+The code in this repository was implemented using python 3.7 on linux and mac operating systems and tested on different linux, mac and windows machines.
 If you do not have Python installed, please checkout [Python webpage](https://www.python.org/downloads/) for installation information.

 ## Setup
 For code checkout, you need gitlab.
 To download the repository information onto your local machine, navigate to the directory of your choice and clone this repository to your local machine if you have not done so yet (using terminal/command line):